Vicente Magsaysay

-Vicente Magsaysay (January 20, 1940 – April 13, 2020) was a Filipino politician who was chairman of the board of the Philippine Postal Savings Bank from January 22, 2009 until his death.
+Vicente Pulido Magsaysay (January 20, 1940 – April 13, 2020) was a Filipino politician who was chairman of the board of the Philippine Postal Savings Bank from January 22, 2009 until his death.
 He was governor of the province of Zambales from 1968 to 1986 and then again from 1998 to 2007.

 Magsaysay was the youngest and longest-serving governor in the history of Zambales, serving 27 years in the span of 40 years.
 He is well known as the running mate of former First Lady Imelda Marcos when she ran for president in the 1992 Philippine presidential election.
 He brought more than 40,000 jobs to the region as Regional Development Council Chairman in Region 3 during his last set of three terms as Governor assisting the creation of HANJIN Shipyard and in-charge of the fast-tracking of the roads to this as built by the Provincial Government of Zambales.